Everything*.

 Why is managing people and measuring performance so important?

-Most organisations look to review performance and link this to remuneration, bonsues and often retention of employees.
-The managing of individuals and teams to maximise their performance, and be able to consistenty, objectively and fairly measure this is essential for both trust and the ongoing engagement of employees.
+Most organisations look to review performance and link this to remuneration, bonuses and often retention of employees.
+The managing of individuals and teams to maximise their performance, and be able to consistently, objectively and fairly measure this is essential for both trust and the ongoing engagement of employees.

 Getting it wrong means lost productivity and, often, the eventual loss of valuable employees.

-Why are managers to important when it comes to managing performance?
+Why are managers so important when it comes to managing performance?

 But how are managers supposed to step up to the plate if they’re not given the tools, training and support to consistently and effectively do this?